NoobyDongo/FYP-API/README.md

 3. Run ```java -version``` on a **newly opened** command prompt

    The result should be like: ```java version "17.X.X" 2023-01-17 LTS```.
 If not, change the PATH variable as well:
-   > ADD the directory of JDK 17, eg: C:\Program Files\Java\jdk-17, and move it above the default java path, eg: C:\ProgramData\Oracle\Java\javapath
+   > Add the directory of JDK 17, eg: C:\Program Files\Java\jdk-17, and move it above the default java path, eg: C:\ProgramData\Oracle\Java\javapath

    If that doesn't work, try:

-   > Replace the default java path, eg: C:\ProgramData\Oracle\Java\javapath, with the directory of JDK 17, eg: C:\Program Files\Java\jdk-17
+   > Replacing the default java path, eg: C:\ProgramData\Oracle\Java\javapath, with the directory of JDK 17, eg: C:\Program Files\Java\jdk-17

 4. Done!
 You can now start the api serve